Together with partners including Cycling Scotland and Walk Wheel Cycle Trust, we’re making the case for increased walking, wheeling and cycling.

 Joint Active Travel Manifesto

 Our key action is the Joint Active Travel Manifesto.
-This has support from 49 other Scottish organisations.
-It calls for five commitments from political parties to prioritise walking, wheeling, and cycling ahead of the 2026 Holyrood election.
+This has support from over 60 other Scottish organisations.
+It calls for 5 commitments from political parties to prioritise walking, wheeling, and cycling ahead of the 2026 Holyrood election.

 The manifesto calls for 5 commitments